 Intent or incompetence?

 In the suit being brought against Navient by the nine teachers, Jessica Saint-Paul, one of the plaintiffs, explains that she asked a Navient customer service representative about PSLF.
-She was told that she needed to make 120 consecutive payments in order to qualify.
+The rep told her she needed to make 120 consecutive student loan payments in order to qualify.

-Obviously, this is completely wrong, since PSLF payments don’t need to be consecutive.
+Obviously, this is completely wrong because PSLF payments don’t need to be consecutive.
 And you can imagine how you may be discouraged from even pursuing PSLF in the first place after being told something like that.

 So assuming this is true, was Navient wrong in this situation?
 Absolutely.
 But was Navient purposely giving this type of wrong advice to public servants on a regular basis?

 If your federal student loans are currently with Navient, these lawsuits may have you worried.
 But don’t panic.
-There’s a good chance your loan is being serviced exactly as it should be.
+There’s a good chance that Navient is servicing your loan exactly as it should.

-However, if you notice any problems with your student loans, contact Navient immediately.
-With all the bad PR Navient has dealt with over the past two years, it should be eager to fix mistakes.
+If you notice any problems with your student loans, however, contact Navient immediately.
+With all the bad PR Navient has dealt with over the past two years, the company should be eager to fix mistakes.

 How to switch servicers